In Birmingham, AL

-A thigh lift is a surgical procedure designed to tighten the skin of the inner thigh and reduce issues with skin sagging in the thigh region.
-A thigh lift can significantly tighten the skin and improve the overall contour of the thighs.
+A medial thigh lift, or medial thighplasty, is a surgical procedure designed to tighten the tissue on the inner thighs and reduce issues with skin sagging.
+A medial thigh lift can significantly tighten the skin and improve the overall contour of the thighs.

 Thigh lift surgery is a highly individualized procedure that may be a good option if you are bothered by excessive inner thigh skin that sags or is droopy.